Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 Compression for Muscle Performance & Recovery

 Tight-fitting compression gear is good for the muscles.
-Compression helps aid blood flow and circulation, which improved muscle performance, speeds up recovery, and helps prevent injuries.
+Compression technology helps aid blood flow and circulation, which improves muscle performance, speeds up recovery, regulates body temperature, and helps prevent injuries.
+In this sense, a combat sports rash guard can also benefit you in running, weightlifting, crossfit, or any other athletic endeavor.

 Choosing the Best BJJ Rash Guards